-Inositol is a vital for health, yet it has been touted as a vitamin that you “Don’t Need” by conventional medicine.
+Inositol is vital for health, yet it has been touted as an unnecessary vitamin by conventional medicine.

-Inositol is part of the “B” family, and is water-soluble.
-As with choline, it is a precursor of phospholipids, which are a necessary component of cell membranes.
-This is important, because phospholipids are vital for the electrical current, as well as, nutrient transport across, and in, the cells.
+Inositol is water soluble and part of the “B” family of vitamins.
+As with choline, it is a precursor of phospholipids which are a necessary component of cell membranes.
+This is important because phospholipids are vital for the electrical current and nutrient transport across and inside of cells.

 Why do you need Vitamin B8 (Inositol)?